khaors/geocompr/main.md

 We could continue the analysis as follows:

 - Find an optimal location based on number of inhabitants within a specific catchment area.
-For example, the shop should be reachable for as much people as possible within 15 minutes of traveling bike distance (catchment area routing).
+For example, the shop should be reachable for as many people as possible within 15 minutes of traveling bike distance (catchment area routing).
-Thereby, we should account for the fact that the farther away the people are from the shop, the more unlikely it becomes that they actually visit it (distance decay function).
+Thereby, we should account for the fact that the further away the people are from the shop, the more unlikely it becomes that they actually visit it (distance decay function).
 - Also it would be a good idea to take into account competitors.
 That is, if there already is a bike shop in the vicinity of the chosen location, one has to distribute possible customers (or sales potential) between the competitors [@huff_probabilistic_1963; @wieland_market_2017].
 - We need to find suitable and affordable real estate (accessible, parking spots, frequency of passers-by, big windows, etc.).

 ## Exercises

-1. In our use we have used `raster::rasterFromXYZ()` to convert a `input_tidy` into a raster brick.
+1. We have used `raster::rasterFromXYZ()` to convert a `input_tidy` into a raster brick.
 Try to achieve the same with the help of the `sp::gridded()` function.
 <!--
 input = st_as_sf(input, coords = c("x", "y"))
 # use the correct projection (see data description)